West Ukrainian People's Republic

-The West Ukrainian People's Republic (Західноукраїнська Народна Республіка (ЗУНР); see other names) was a short-lived state that controlled most of Eastern Galicia from November 1918 to July 1919.
-It included major cities of Lviv, Ternopil, Kolomyia, Drohobych, Boryslav, Stanyslaviv and right-bank Peremyshl.
-Apart from lands of Eastern Galicia, it also claimed the northern part of Bukovyna and the Carpathian Ruthenia.
+The West Ukrainian People's Republic (Західноукраїнська Народна Республіка (ЗУНР); see other names) or simply West Ukraine, was a short-lived state that controlled most of Eastern Galicia from November 1918 to July 1919.
+It claimed and partially included the major cities of Lviv, Ternopil, Kolomyia, Drohobych, Boryslav, Stanyslaviv and right-bank Peremyshl.
+Apart from the lands of Eastern Galicia, it also claimed the northern part of Bukovina and Carpathian Ruthenia.
 Politically, the Ukrainian National Democratic Party (the precursor of the interwar Ukrainian National Democratic Alliance) dominated the legislative assembly, guided by varying degrees of Greek Catholic, liberal and socialist ideology.
 Other parties represented included the Ukrainian Radical Party and the Christian Social Party.

 The ZUNR emerged as a breakaway state amid the dissolution of Austria-Hungary, and in January 1919 nominally united with the Ukrainian People's Republic (UPR) as its autonomous Western Oblast.
 Poland had also claimed this territory, and by July occupied most of it and forced the West Ukrainian government into exile.
 When the UPR decided late the same year that it would trade the territory for an alliance with Poland against Soviet Russia, the exiled West Ukrainian government broke with the UPR.
 The exiled government continued its claim until it dissolved in 1923.

 The coat of arms of the ZUNR was azure, a golden lion rampant.
-The colours of the flag were blue and yellow, with the blue in a much lighter shade than in the modern Ukrainian flag.
+The colours of the flag were blue and yellow, with the blue in a much lighter shade than in the contemporary Ukrainian flag.